AD&D Insurance provides some insurance coverage….

 A: If the accident is partially your fault, such as a car accident caused by you hitting someone behind because you didn’t break in time, but it was clear that you did not intend to cause the accident, you or your loved ones should still be eligible for a payout.

 If the accident was obviously your fault, for example, you ran a red light, this may be considered as an attempt to hurt yourself or commit suicide and would not be covered.
 Any accidents that happen while you are drunk or under the influence of drugs will not be covered.
 The insurance company will fully investigate all accidents before they pay out any money.

 A nice addition – probably not enough alone

-AD&D insurance can be a nice addition to a regular life insurance policy, and it’s an inexpensive way to increase your coverage.
+AD&D insurance can be a nice addition to a full-coverage life insurance policy, and it’s an inexpensive way to increase your coverage.

-This means your loved ones will receive twice the amount of money they would have done if you had a regular life insurance policy only.
+This means your loved ones will receive twice the amount of money they would have if you had a full-coverage life insurance policy only.

-However, as most people will not die in an accident, AD&D insurance is not enough to protect your family and loved ones, as the chances of them receiving money after you die from this type of policy are very small.
-If you pay into an AD&D policy for many years but then die from an illness, your family will receive nothing unless you also have a regular life insurance policy.
+However, as most people will not die in an accident, AD&D insurance is not enough to protect your family and loved ones when purchased alone, as the chances of them receiving money after you die from this type of policy are very small.
+If you pay into an AD&D policy for many years but then die from an illness, your family will receive nothing unless you also have a full-coverage life insurance policy.